gtanczyk/genaicode/README.md

 - `--temperature=<value>`: Sets the temperature parameter for the AI model (default: 0.7).
 - `--vision`: Enables vision capabilities for processing image inputs.
 - `--imagen`: Enables image generation capabilities using AI models.
+- `--cheap`: Uses a cheaper, faster model for code generation, which may provide lower quality results but is more cost-effective for simpler tasks.
 - `--help`: Displays the help message with all available options.

 ## Configuration (.genaicoderc)